If you have a commercial aspiration, you need a marketing plan.

 Start with PEST analysis:

-- Political: For instance, manufacturers in the north of England are hitting headwinds at the moment because of Brexit.
+- Political: For instance, manufacturers in the north of England previously encountered headwinds because of Brexit.

 - Social: Sustainable brands are really hot among millennials; 73% say they’ll pay more for an environmentally friendly product or service.